Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Results

-\paragraph*{Circulating current caused disintegration} As the conventional MIPS cohesion effect is preserved in the linear order hydrodynamics of chiral swimmers, to form dynamic clusters, there should be a disintegration mechanism.
-Thus, we explore the steady state current, which vanishes in equilibrium systems as a result of the balance of chemical potential and pressure everywhere.
-For slowly varying fields, we neglect the temporal derivative as well as the viscosity term in Eq.~\eqref{eq:Hydro} to obtain the adiabatic solution of polarization field
+As the conventional MIPS cohesion effect is preserved in the linear order hydrodynamics of chiral swimmers, to form dynamic clusters, there should be a disintegration mechanism.
+Thus we explore the steady state current, which vanishes in equilibrium systems as a result of the balance of chemical potential and pressure everywhere {\cite{PhysRevX.8.031080}}.
+For slowly varying fields, we neglect the temporal derivative as well as the viscosity term in \eqref{eq:Hydro} to obtain the adiabatic solution of the polarization field